thoughtbot/laptop/README.md

 * [ImageMagick] for cropping and resizing images
 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [NVM] for managing versions of Node.js
-* [Parity] for development, staging, and production parity
 * [Postgres] for storing relational data
 * [Qt] for headless JavaScript testing via Capybara Webkit
-* [Rails] gem for writing web applications
 * [Rbenv] for managing versions of Ruby
 * [Redis] for storing key-value data
 * [Ruby Build] for installing Rubies